Atlasyu/Python-tiny-projects/README.md

 # Python-tiny-projects

-10 tiny projects for python beginners
+### 10 tiny projects for python beginners

+Application2: Create a Web map using Folium

+Application3: